 - Undergraduate research topic-current semester

-Program information is available in the LS-LAMP office, located in DeClouet Hall, room 106-L. We understand that you may have a busy schedule so you can also fill out an application and email it to us at firstname.lastname@example.org or by fax at (337) 482-6833.
-We look forward to hearing from you and are excited to help you reach your next educational milestone.
+Program information is available in the LS-LAMP office, located in DeClouet Hall, room 106-L. We understand that you may have a busy schedule so you can also fill out an application and send it via email to email@example.com.